CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

 # Overview of Power BI Desktop Report
 Before we start with Fabric, let’s look at the current Report in Power BI Desktop to understand the transformations and the model.
-### Task 1: Set up Power BI Desktop in Lab environment
+### Task 1: Set up Power BI Desktop in lab environment
 1. Open the **FAIAD.pbix** located in the **Report** folder on the **Desktop** of your lab environment.
 The file will open in Power BI Desktop.

       ![Picture2FAID](https://github.com/CloudLabsAI-Azure/Fabric-Analytics-in-aday/assets/121504071/ce64a7c3-6bb5-45d0-8ced-fc923145805c)